Steve’s personal astronomical equipment: telescopes, software, and computer equipment.

-The main telescope is a newer Meade LXD75 sn-10 10″ Schmidt-Newtonian on a SkyWatcher EQ6-r equatorial mount.
+Currently in storage is the Meade LXD75 sn-10 10″ Schmidt-Newtonian on a SkyWatcher EQ6-r equatorial mount.
 I have upgraded the stock focuser to a Crayford motorized focuser that is controlled with a remote.
 The price of the focuser was about $380.
 The addition of a Telrad finder has been very helpful in finding objects within a light polluted sky.
 A heated anti-dew strip is used as this scope can fog up quickly on both the outside and inside of the corrector lens.
 The CCD is a Meade DSI II color camera (USB interface) with Autostar suite, and it is being used as an auto-guider.
 A focal reducer is used often to aid in location and for wide-field views, as the DSI magnifies the image significantly.
-The main camera is a Cannon T3 Rebel: I will be moving to a ZWO CCD soon.

 Meade LXD 75 SN-10 AT (UHTC) 10″ f/4 OEM Specifications

 The secondary telescope is a 1980’s Meade 6600 Newtonian reflector.
 Equatorial mount with no drive, it is used for quick observing and is also a loaner telescope for anyone at a star party to use.
 It does indeed have a lot of mileage – but it still works perfectly.
 It was purchased in 1987 at a Ritz Camera shop at the local Mall.
 The tripod needs replaced, as it is the legacy wooden one and is becoming unstable.
 I sometimes do use it on the old Meade LXD75 mount.